JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_drop/README.md

-Normally, when doing a strategy with one sound gag used to stun (and soften up) cogs for drop (and possibly also throw and/or squirt) gags, a Foghorn is necessary in the presence of one or more level 12 cogs.
+Normally, when doing a strategy with one sound gag used to stun (and soften up) cogs for drop (and possibly also throw and/or squirt) gags, a Foghorn is necessary in the presence of one or more level 12 cog(s).
 Organic drop fixes this problem.
-This is particularly common in CFOs and other bosses, as well as in DA Offices.
+This is particularly common in CFOs and other bosses, as well as in DA offices.

-### X6 [76%] &#x2693;
+### X3 [76%] &#x2693;

 **1 non-organic Fruit Pie**, **1 non-organic Birthday Cake**, and **1 organic Big Weight** takes out an **unlured level 12** cog.